Open-source · MIT · Local-first

 localhost:18790

-Ready in about a minute Dashboard at localhost:18790 Nothing leaves your machine Run it yourself:
+Ready in about a minute Dashboard at localhost:18790 No cloud account required Run it yourself:

 The problem